n-west/bliss/README.md

 ![alien teaching signals](docs/alien-teaching-signals.jpeg)

+BLISS is a toolkit for finding narrowband doppler-drifting signals.
+This is frequently used to search for [technosignatures](https://en.wikipedia.org/wiki/Technosignature).

+BLISS is able to use cuda-accelerated kernels with deferred execution and memoization for flagging, noise estimation, integration, and hit search.

-## Building and Experimenting
+## Installation

+Running bliss requires

+* libhdf5-cpp-103 (double check!)
+* hdf5-filter-plugin
+* bitshuffle

+### Binary package

+Prebuilt wheels are available for the following runtimes:

+* **cpu only**: `pip install dedrift`
+* **cuda 11**: `pip install dedrift-cuda11x`
+* **cuda 12**: `pip install dedrift-cuda12x`

+### Building from source

-This project builds with cmake.
+This project builds with cmake and is set up to be built as a python package with `pyproject.toml`.
 Building and running depend on the following libraries/tools:

-### build:

 * cmake
-* gcc / clang capable of C++17
+* gcc / clang capable of C++17 and supporting your version of cuda
 * libhdf5-dev
-* libcapnp-dev
+* (optional) libcapnp-dev

-### runtime:

-* libhdf5-cpp-103 (double check!)
-* hdf5-filter-plugin
-* bitshuffle

-### Building

-The build system uses cmake with a few dependencies listed below.
-I recommend building as follows (from the project source folder)
+#### CMake-based (dev) builds:

+The standard cmake workflow should configure everything for a build:
 ```
 mkdir build
 cd build